cn0047/stash/ed/rabbitmq/README.md

 Declaring a queue is idempotent - it will only be created if it doesn't exist already.
 Keep in mind that messages are sent asynchronously from the server to the clients.

+Queue can be:

-The `durable` queue won't be lost even if RabbitMQ restarts.
+* `durable` - queue won't be lost even if RabbitMQ restarts (persisting queue to disk).
+* `exclusive` - delete queue when not needed (when all connections to queue closed).
+* `auto delete` - delete queue when consumer unsubscribes.

 Marking messages as persistent doesn't fully guarantee that a message won't be lost...
 It tells RabbitMQ to save the message to disk.